maclandrol/ARNquant/README.md

 ##### Mean and Median
  1. **Mean** : This just use the mean intensity of all spots while excluding the spots that are outside the interval set by the user.
  2. **Median** : This is similar to the previous method, but it use the median instead.
 In a truly normal distribution the mean and the median are the same.
 However, the median is more resistant to outliers than the mean, which is a one of the reason to prefer it over the mean.
 By using deviation around the median, it's actually  possible to remove outliers.
-The ``"Std from median"`` parameters in  **SECTION 7** let you choose the coefficient `k` that should be used to exclude outliers according to the following equation :
+The ``"Std from median"`` parameters in  **section 7** let you choose the coefficient `k` that should be used to exclude outliers according to the following equation :

 				isOutlier = abs(spotINT - median(INT)) > k*std(INT);